Mill Creek Valley: Urban renewal project

 About 20,000 African American residents were displaced before it was leveled for an urban renewal project that began in 1959.
-Harris–Stowe State University (HSSU) incorporated the old Vashon High School, one of the few buildings that was spared demolition, into its campus.
-Saint Louis University and HSSU now cover much of the former historic area.
-HSSU unveiled a mural for the campus in February 2018 that was Wells Fargo commissioned in honor of Mill Creek Valley.
-The Grand Tower of Council Plaza, Grand Forest, and Laclede Park apartments provide residential housing.
+The emptied land did not attract the investments anticipated by Raymond Tucker, being primarily divided between Saint Louis University (SLU) and Harris–Stowe State University (HSSU).
+A few buildings were spared destruction: HSSU incorporated the old Vashon High School into its campus, and SLU converted the Berea Presbyterian Church into an event space.
+The Grand Tower of Council Plaza, Grand Forest, and Laclede Park apartments provided residential housing.

 Repercussions

 As was true with a number of urban renewal projects in the United States, "federal funds were used to systematically discriminate against African Americans and hinder their progress."
 More than 40 churches, hundreds of businesses and organizations, and thousands of residential buildings, many of them with historical significance, were destroyed.
 It was one of the key African American neighborhoods and its residents were displaced from their community and social networks.
+Joseph Heathcott called the destruction "a terrible, terrible tragedy," saying that the city could have invested in the neighborhood.

+HSSU unveiled a mural for the campus in February 2018 that was Wells Fargo-commissioned in honor of Mill Creek Valley.
+A soccer stadium, Energizer Park, was built in the Mill Valley footprint and features a Damon Davis installation commemorating the displaced residents.
+In 2020, childhood resident Vivian Gibson published her memoir Last Children of Mill Creek.
+Following the success of the book, public memorials and monuments have been initiated at sites located within the footprint of the depopulated neighborhood.

+In 2025, Missouri History Museum opened an exhibit commemorating Mill Creek Valley, led by curator of urban landscape and community identity, Gwen Moore, who grew up in the neighborhood.